-Do we really need any more online courses?
+Do we really need more online courses to grow our business?

-BTW, there are many definitions about what a 'mastermind' actually is.
+There are various definitions about what a 'mastermind' actually is.
 For me it's a small group of likeminded people who meet regularly for support, accountability and to collaborate.

-So before I go marching off to create my next new thing based solely on what I think, feel or intuit ...
-I want to learn about what others have experienced in group coaching and mastermind programs.
+So before marching off to create my next new thing based solely on what I think, feel or intuit ...
+I wanted to learn about what others have experienced in group coaching and mastermind programs.
 I want to shed light on what has worked well for them, and what has not.

 Here's a summary of my key findings ...